OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 #### Request for Vendor&#39;s Disclosures

-The OETP Processing system MUST crawl the URLs of the expected sub-processing Vendors disclosures and specifies which of them have Disclosures.
+The OETP Processing system MUST crawl the URLs of the expected sub-processing Vendors' disclosures and specifies which of them have Disclosures.

 #### Validation of Vendor&#39;s Disclosures